35 Fairfield

 In September of 1975, George and Hortense Seybolt purchased 35 Fairfield from Dorothy Crosby’s estate.

-On August 21, 1978, 35 Fairfield was purchased from the Seybolts by Carroll F. Wales and his sister, Susie M. (Wales) McIntyre, the widow of Harold McIntye.
 Carroll Wales was an artist and art restorer, specializing in Byzantine art.
-From 1968 to 1986, he owned Oliver Brothers Art Restoration in Boston.
+From 1961 until his retirement in the late 1980s, he owned Oliver Brothers Art Restoration in Boston.

 In October of 2008, Peter Boyacoplu applied for (and subsequently received) permission to convert the property from a two-family dwelling into a three-family dwelling.

-35 Fairfield was assessed as a three-family dwelling in 2022.
+35 Fairfield was assessed as a three-family dwelling in 2024.